 Bon & Viv offers a classic option, which is unflavored, and many others, including black cherry, cranberry, grapefruit, and mango.
 All are naturally flavored, and the flavor duos—pear elderflower and clementine hibiscus—bring botanicals into the mix for a real treat.
 There’s even a coconut pineapple seltzer, which should make any piña colada fan happy.

-These seltzers have a clean, crisp taste and are sugar- and gluten-free.
-At just 90 calories with 2 grams of carbs and 4.5 percent alcohol by volume (ABV), they’re also nice and light.
+These seltzers have a crisp taste and are sugar- and gluten-free.
+They have just 90 calories with 2 grams of carbs and 4.5 percent alcohol by volume (ABV).

 Best Gluten-Free: White Claw Hard Seltzer

 It's safe to say that White Claw is primarily responsible for bringing hard seltzer to everyone's attention.
 These slim white cans are so popular that there have been shortages.
 The brand even outsold Budweiser during the 2019 summer season.
 Made with a blend of seltzer water and a “gluten-free alcohol base,” these seltzers are lightly sweetened with cane sugar and use natural flavors and fruit juice concentrates.

 This seltzer appeals to both wine and beer drinkers.
 White Claw’s flavors are basic—black cherry, lime, mango, raspberry, and ruby grapefruit—yet well done and nicely balanced with the sparkle.
 Watermelon is a fun find in the lineup, and both the lemon and “pure” (unflavored) seltzers can easily replace sodas in any mixed drink.